polyu-mm-boris-ng/polyu-mm-boris-ng.github.io/_pages/students.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /students/
-title: Teaching
+title: Studetns
 description: Materials for courses you taught.
 Replace this text with your description.
-nav: true
+nav: false
 nav_order: 2
 ---